openpowerquality/docusaurus/docs/cloud-installation.md

 ### Perform a test run with LETSENCRYPT_STAGING_MODE = 1

-Before we begin, ensure that all OPQ Cloud services are down by changing into the `opq-docker` directory and invoking `docker-compose down`.
+Before we begin, ensure that all OPQ Cloud services are shut down by changing into the `opq-docker` directory and invoking `docker-compose down`.

 Then, invoke the `init-letsencrypt.sh` script and follow the prompts.
 It should look something like this: